Personal Injury Dog Bites

 Brien Roche

 Dog bites and animal bites produce a host of severe injuries.
 For instance, emotional injury, infections, painful cuts and scarring.
-If you have been bitten, call us for a free consultation with an experienced injury attorney.
+If you have been bitten, call us for a Free Phone Consultation with an experienced injury attorney.

 Local laws govern dog owners in terms of taking dogs out onto public streets and sidewalks.
 Most areas have leash laws.
 These laws require that dogs be leashed.
 However there are some cases where a dog does not have to be on a leash.